Ryan McMahon Player Props: Rockies vs. Nationals

-Ryan McMahon -- 1-for-3 with a double in his last game -- will be in action for the Colorado Rockies against the Washington Nationals, with Josiah Gray on the hill, on April 6 at 4:10 PM ET.
+On Friday, Ryan McMahon (coming off going 1-for-4) and the Colorado Rockies face the Washington Nationals, whose starting pitcher will be MacKenzie Gore.
+First pitch is at 8:40 PM ET.

-In his most recent game he had a one-hit performance (1-for-3) against the Dodgers.
+He had a one-hit showing in his most recent game (1-for-4) against the Nationals.

 Ryan McMahon Game Info & Props vs. the Nationals